kenb123/Basic-Expression-Lexicon-Variation-Algorithms-BELVA/README.md

 1. Word selection / automated weighing of which words to use
 2. Interface improvements: better responsiveness
 3. Multi-Threading from interface
-4. Non-GUI version that directs outputs to stdout
+4. Non-GUI version that directs output to stdout
 5. Expand functionality and add more plug-ins
 	- Additional mutation dictionaries
 	- Additional applied and removal policies
 	- Additional username creation policies
-6. Other types of mutations that just usernames and passwords???
+6. Other types of mutations that just usernames and passwords??? (i.e., email addresses)

 Developed on Linux and not testing on other platforms so Windows/OSX mileage may vary (as of 2016 March 29)